projectacrn/acrn-hypervisor/doc/introduction/index.rst

    Virtio Framework - User Land

 In the Virtio user-land framework, the implementation is compatible with Virtio Spec 0.9/1.0.
-The VBS-U is statically linked with Device Model, and communicates with Device Model through the PCIe interface: PIO/MMIO or MSI/MSIx.
-VBS-U accesses Virtio APIs through user space vring service API helpers.
-User space vring service API helpers access shared ring through remote memory map (mmap).
+The VBS-U is statically linked with the Device Model, and communicates with the Device Model through the PCIe interface: PIO/MMIO or MSI/MSIx.
+VBS-U accesses Virtio APIs through the user space vring service API helpers.
+User space vring service API helpers access shared ring through a remote memory map (mmap).
 VHM maps User VM memory with the help of ACRN Hypervisor.

 .. figure:: images/virtio-framework-kernel.png